-Since our formation through December 31, 2021, we have funded our operations with the sale of common stock, convertible notes and from a loan from our Chief Executive Officer and principal stockholder.
-During 2020, we raised additional funds through private placements by issuing common stock for \$141,000 and by issuing \$1.3 million in convertible notes to investors.
-During the year ended December 31, 2021, we raised \$1.1 million through the issuance of convertible notes to investors.
+Since our formation through December 31, 2020, we have funded our operations with the sale of common stock, convertible notes and from a loan from our Chief Executive Officer and principal stockholder.
+During 2021 we raised \$1.1 million through the issuance of convertible notes to investors.

 As a result of our initial public offering ("IPO"), on July 13, 2021 we began trading on the Nasdaq Capital Market under the symbol "UNCY", and on July 15, 2021 we received approximately \$22.3 million in net proceeds after deducting the underwriting discounts, commissions and offering expenses.
-We intend to use the net proceeds from the IPO to complete pre-clinical and clinical studies, submit regulatory filings to the FDA, and for general and corporate purposes, including hiring additional management and conducting market research and other commercial planning.
+We have used the net proceeds from the IPO to complete pre-clinical and clinical studies, submit regulatory filings to the FDA, and for general and corporate purposes, including hiring additional management and conducting market research and other commercial planning.